2009 Pacific typhoon season: Tropical Storm Nangka (Feria)

 In Eastern Samar, more than 800 people were stranded after ferry service was canceled.
 High winds downed a large tree, destroying the roof of one home and damaging three cars.
 Unusually strong severe thunderstorms developed over parts of the Philippines along the outer bands of Nangka.
 In San Pascual, Bauan and Batangas City, large hail fell during a strong storm.
 Residents reported that they have never seen hail before.
 In Barangay, 4 in Bauan town, a rare tornado struck, downing several trees, damaging homes and signs.
 Heavy rains produced by the storm also flooded numerous regions, some reporting waist-deep water.
 Later reports confirmed the tornado destroyed 23 homes.
 In Cebu, one person was killed and seven were left missing.
 At least 500 people were also left homeless due to the storm.
 In Cavite, 7000 was stranded on the port due to Nangka's winds and heavy rains. about 4 ft is the water wave in Cavite.
 In Albay, more than 300 ship passengers were also stranded at the Albay port, Tabaco, Albay.
 In Navotas and Malabon, the Navotas — Malabon river produced a 3 ft high tide in the area.

-As of 24 June, Nangka (Feria) has caused 6 deaths and left 11 people missing.
+Nangka (Feria) caused 6 deaths and left 11 people missing.
 Property damage from the storm is estimated at PHP 2.8 million (US$54,000).